leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 The `12pt` option increases the font size of the body text from the default `10pt`.
 This is optional, because the formatting requirements would allow for `10pt`, but combined with a wider margin (see below), a bigger font reduces line length, which makes the document [more comfortable to read](https://practicaltypography.com/line-length.html).

 The `oneside` option has two effects.
-First, it prevents LaTeX from inserting blank pages so that every chapter starts on a right-facing page.
+First, it prevents LaTeX from inserting blank pages so that every chapter would start on a right-facing page.
 Second, it makes the margins the same on all pages, instead of the default behavior which is to account for binding and make the wider margin alternate on left- and right-facing pages.

 ```latex
 \usepackage[a-1b]{pdfx}